 Juice of half an orange, juice of half a lemon, 1 ounce pure grape juice, 2 teaspoonfuls powdered sugar.
 Cracked ice to half fill the glass, carbonated water to finish; shake, serve in 12-ounce lemonade glass.
 Garnish with a slice of orange and a cherry.
 Charge 15 cents.

 Put into a large soda tumbler 1 tablespoonful of raspberry syrup, 1 tablespoonful of lemon squash, and a lump of ice; nearly fill the glass with carbonated water and ornament with a thin slice of lemon and a few red and white raspberries.
 Drink though straws.

 1/2 ounce grape syrup, 1/2 ounce lemon syrup, 7 ounces carbonated water; stir gently with a spoon.

-Once ounce lemon syrup, 1 ounce grape juice in mineral glass, fill up with carbonated water, stir well and serve.
+For this fruit ade recipe, use one ounce lemon syrup, 1 ounce grape juice in mineral glass, fill up with carbonated water, stir well and serve.